Skip to main content

 )

 There's no security hit from turning ECH off.
-You just lose the SNI privacy bit.
+The only thing lost is the SNI privacy bit.
 Everything else about the handshake is identical.

 Borrowing an ECH config from another domain

-Some hosts don't publish their own HTTPS RR but they sit behind a CDN that does.
-Cloudflare in particular runs a public ECH endpoint at cloudflare-ech.com.
-Any Cloudflare-proxied origin can be reached using that ECH config, because the outer handshake terminates at Cloudflare's edge regardless of which inner hostname you're after.
+Some hosts don't publish their own HTTPS RR but sit behind a CDN that does.
+Cloudflare runs a public ECH endpoint at cloudflare-ech.com, and any Cloudflare-proxied origin can be reached using that ECH config because the outer handshake terminates at Cloudflare's edge regardless of which inner hostname is targeted.

 WithECHFrom(domain) tells the lib to fetch the HTTPS RR from domain instead of from the target host.
-The fetched config gets used for any request on that session.
+The fetched config is used for any request on that session.

 s := httpcloak.NewSession("chrome-latest",